-between two water layers with different acoustic impedances, stemming from different temperature and salinity in the water column (Ruddick et al., 2009).
-Because a seismic survey can be acquired in any planar directions, the notation in geographic coordinates (i.e., latitude and longitude) is not adopted.
+The obtained 3D seismic volume of the ocean interior is illustrated in Fig. 2, showing the "slicing" configuration of 3D inline, crossline, and depth-line seismic images.
+A 3D seismic volume is generally a 3D matrix in which seismic reflections are color-coded according to the reflection amplitude and polarity.
+Each seismic reflection in the seismic images represents an "interface" between two water layers with different acoustic impedances, stemming from different temperatures and salinities in the water column (Ruddick et al., 2009).
+Because a seismic survey can be acquired in any planar direction, the notation in geographic coordinates (i.e., latitude and longitude) is not adopted.
 Instead, the planar position is organized in inline (the northwest-southeast direction, which is down the continental slope) and crossline (perpendicular to inline; the northeast-southwest direction, which is along the continental slope on a broad scale); see Figs. 1 and 2.
-The volume has a spatial resolution of 6.25 m in the inline direction, 25 m in the crossline direction, and 6-7 m in the vertical direction (assuming a sound speed of 1500 m/s and considering the dominant frequency of the airgun signal in the water column between 50 and 60 Hz).
+The volume has a spatial resolution of 6.25 m in the inline direction, 25 m in the crossline direction, and 6-7 m in the vertical direction (assuming a sound speed of 1500 m/s and considering the dominant frequency of the airgun signal in the water column is between 50 and 60 Hz).
 Our seismic volume shows only the portion of the water column below 200 m because the geometry of sources and receivers, optimized for deep subsurface targets (several kilometers below the seafloor), poorly image the shallowest portion of the water column (Piété et al., 2013).
-The signal-to-noise ratio (SNR) of our inline seismic images is ranging from 8-10, using the formula of Holbrook et al. (2013).
+The signal-to-noise ratio (SNR) of our inline seismic images ranges from 8-10, using the formula of Holbrook et al. (2013).

 For a 3D seismic oceanography study, inline sections are often acquired during short temporal intervals (typically a few hours considering the normal vessel velocity of 2.5 m/s).
-However, crossline sections, which are obtained by interpolating the inline sections perpendicularly, may embrace a wide temporal interval (from a few hours up to several months; the average interval is about 8 hours within the linear acquisition period).
-We assume that water-column reflectors do not move during the shot and the signal recording, i.e., the stick-slip model assumption (Klaeschen et al., 2009).
+However, crossline sections, which are obtained by interpolating the inline sections perpendicularly, may embrace a wide temporal interval (from a few hours up to several months; the average interval is about 8 h within the linear acquisition period).
+We assume that water-column reflectors do not move during the shot and signal recording, i.e., the stick-slip model assumption (Klaeschen et al., 2009).
 Considering our inline collection time (a few hours) is smaller than the timescale of the mesoscale ocean dynamics (days), we assume that each inline represents a seismic snapshot of the water column.
-The entire 3D seismic volume extends for 480 km3 of the water column in the Gulf of Mexico.
-It consists of 821 inline sections, 3,463 crossline sections, and 256 depth slices (5 m intervals vertically).
-Temporally, it covers over six months, from August 2002 to February 2003, with most collected between September and October.
+The entire 3D seismic volume extends for 480 km of the water column in the Gulf of Mexico.
+It consists of 821 inline sections, 3463 crossline sections, and 256 depth slices (5 m intervals vertically).
+Temporally, it covers over 6 months, from August 2002 to February 2003, with most collected between September and October.